Nicolas Slonimsky

-His life
+Biography

 Early life in Russia and Europe

 Slonimsky was born Nikolai Leonidovich Slonimskiy in Saint Petersburg.
 He was of Jewish origin; his grandfather was Rabbi Chaim Zelig Slonimsky.
 His parents adopted the Orthodox faith after the birth of his older brother, and Nicolas was baptized in the Russian Orthodox Church.
 His maternal aunt, Isabelle Vengerova, later a founder of Philadelphia's Curtis Institute of Music, was his first piano teacher.

 He grew up in the intelligentsia.
-After the Russian Revolution of 1917, he moved south, first to Kyiv, then to Constantinople, and ultimately to Paris, where many other Russian musicians and his sister Yulia Slonimskaya Sazonova had already fled.
+After the Russian Revolution of 1917, he moved south, first to Kiev, then to Constantinople, and ultimately to Paris, where many other Russian musicians and his sister Yulia Slonimskaya Sazonova had already fled.
 He worked as accompanist to conductor Serge Koussevitzky, and he toured Europe in 1921–22 as accompanist to tenor Vladimir Rosing.
 In 1923, Rosing became director of opera at the Eastman School of Music in Rochester, New York, and he invited Slonimsky to join him.

 Slonimsky's younger brother, Mikhail, remained in Russia and became an author.
 His nephew, Sergei Slonimsky, became a composer.

 Conducting career

 In Rochester, Slonimsky continued his composition and conducting studies, with Albert Coates and Eugene Goossens, and accompanied Rosing at many vocal recitals, including a performance at Carnegie Hall in October 1924.
 After two years, he moved to Boston, where Koussevitzky had become conductor of the Boston Symphony Orchestra, and resumed his position as his pianist and now bilingual secretary.
 During this time, Slonimsky taught music theory at the Boston Conservatory and the Malkin Conservatory, and began to write music articles for The Boston Evening Transcript, The Christian Science Monitor and the magazine The Etude.

 Slonimsky began writing songs and other incidental pieces, and performed as a piano soloist and vocal accompanist.
-In 1927 he formed the Boston Chamber Orchestra, for which he solicited music from contemporary composers.
+In 1927, he formed the Boston Chamber Orchestra, for which he solicited music from contemporary composers.
 Slonimsky was a great champion of contemporary music, and through his interest in performing it met Henry Cowell and Charles Ives.
 He conducted the world premieres of Ives' Three Places in New England in 1931 (in New York's Town Hall), Edgard Varèse's Ionisation for thirteen percussionists in 1933, and various other works.

-In 1931 Slonimsky married Dorothy Adlow, art critic of The Christian Science Monitor.
+In 1931, Slonimsky married Dorothy Adlow, art critic of The Christian Science Monitor.
 She was active as a critic and lectured extensively around the U.S., serving on panels and art juries.
 They married in Paris, with Varèse as best man.
 Their daughter, Electra, later edited his letters and collected works.

 In 1932, Slonimsky conducted a series of concerts in Havana highlighting Ives, Ruggles, Cowell, Amadeo Roldán and Alejandro García Caturla.
 He then traveled to Paris, Berlin and Budapest to conduct further concerts.
 He mentioned at the time he found conducting to be "the nearest approximation to music in motion".
 Thanks to the popularity of these tours, he was invited to conduct five concerts in the Hollywood Bowl in the summer of 1933.
 These were controversial and received mixed critical reviews.